FREE SHIPPING ON ORDERS OVER $25.00*

 • Ice– Apply an ice pack for 15-20 minutes every 1-2 hours.

-• Compress –Compress the injured leg by using the Cho-Pat Shin Splint and Calf Sleeve.
+• Compress –Compress the injured leg by using a shin splint compression sleeve.

 • Elevate– Elevate the leg on a stack of pillows or stool when you are sitting.